Vacation Rental Information

 Vacation Rentals in Durango

-The Land Use and Development Code for the City of Durango has allowed and regulated 'Tourist Homes' in certain parts of the City since 1989.
-Recently, the rise in popularity of vacation rentals and the use of the internet to publicize vacation rental opportunities has led to the adoption of regulations that limit this use to appropriate areas in order to reduce the potential for impacts on the broader community.
+The Land Use and Development Code for the City of Durango has allowed and regulated ’Tourist Homes’ in certain parts of the City since 1989.
+Recently, the rise in popularity of vacation rentals and the use of the internet to advertise vacation rental opportunities has led to the adoption of regulations that limit this use to appropriate areas in order to reduce the potential for impacts on the broader community.